 When people think of electric cars, the first ones that pop into their heads are those pricey Tesla models.
 However, Teslas aren’t the only EVs on the market.
 Below we outline the price of a variety of Electric Car Models to help you better understand the market and costs.

 Luxury Electric Cars

 For those with a bigger budget, there are many high-end electric cars available on the market.
 Along with efficient batteries, added range, and in some, autonomous features, these beauties are offered with a variety of color options and interior features.
 These added components are clearly popular, as the Tesla Model 3 is the best-selling electric car on the market and the Tesla charger is an extremely popular product.
+It is also important to also consider how much it would cost you to charge your Tesla.
+Read our latest breakdown of Tesla charging station cost to learn more.
 Here are some of the most common luxury EVs, ranked from most to least expensive:

 • Tesla Model X MSRP: $81,000

 Affordable Electric Cars

 For those searching for a more affordable option, look no further.
 Many of the largest global auto manufacturers are jumping on the electric car train for the budget-savvy consumer.
 Nissan, GM, and Volkswagen are just a few of the many companies having their go at the flourishing new market.
 Here are some of the more affordable EVs, ranked from most to least expensive:

 USED: ~ $10,500 - $17,900

 If the affordable options above still seem a bit pricey, try to look a bit further than their sticker price.
 Thanks to rapid technological development in the industry, electric cars are getting cheaper.
 Even now, it is already less expensive to operate an electric car over its lifetime than its gas-guzzling contemporaries.
 Some reasons for this include: